Building Module 7 · Git: Your Safety Net

 Without git, you’re flying without a safety net.
 With git, you can always get back to a known-good state.

 Git is a version control system.
 It’s a program that runs on your computer and tracks changes to files in a folder.
-It was created in 2005 by Linus Torvalds (who also created Linux) and is used by virtually every software project on Earth.
+It was created in 2005 by Linus Torvalds (who also created Linux) and is used by the vast majority of modern software projects.

 GitHub is a website that hosts git repositories online.
 It’s like Google Drive for git projects.
 Git works on your computer; GitHub stores your projects in the cloud so you can share and collaborate.